GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ### Building the Merge Tag

-While the basic PDF merge tag is available in the selector, it's useful to know what each parameter is and what modifiers are available to change its functionality.
+While the basic PDF merge tag is available in the selector, it's useful to know what each parameter is, and what modifiers are available to change the functionality.

 #### Usage / Structure